Representing Department of Agriculture: Steven A. Connelly

 Representing Maryland Recreation & Parks Association: Charles J. Montrie

-In June 2017, the Project Green Classrooms Initiative was authorized, replacing the Maryland Partnership for Children in Nature (Executive Order 01.01.2017.12).
+In June 2017, the Project Green Classrooms Initiative was authorized by the General Assembly, replacing the Maryland Partnership for Children in Nature (Executive Order 01.01.2017.12).

 The Initiative is a renewal of Maryland's commitment both to environmental education, through environmental literacy programs, and to ensuring that Maryland youth experience, understand, and learn to conserve the natural environment.
 The Initiative is to mobilize resources to increase opportunities so young people may spend more time outdoors, in their communities and on public lands, enjoying play, outdoor recreation, scientific study, and learning.
 The Initiative also will provide advice and support in the implementation and tracking of Chesapeake Bay Watershed Agreement goals and outcomes as they relate to environmental education.